 We will support existing and potential ENA transactions, such as power plant development.

-We recognize the value of good relationships with our customers, such as PG&E, Edison and Sempra.
-Thus, we will work to leverage our regulatory knowledge and relationships to build (rather than burn) bridges with the utilities.
+We recognize the importance of improving our relationships with the utilities.
+Thus, we will work to leverage our regulatory knowledge and relationships to improve our frayed relationships with utilitiesby demonstrating mutual value through business ventures.

 Part 2—Posture by Forum

 CPUC.
-Government Affairs has actively participated CPUC matters for the past three years.
-Our level of activity was driven by: (1) our business interest in opening the California market; (2) after the market was open, whether a particular matter had an impact on the book of existing EES business; and (2) whether the matter opens new business opportunities.
-We have experienced both success and failure in our efforts.
+Government Affairs has actively participated in CPUC matters for the past three years.
+Our level of activity was driven by: (1) our business interest in opening the California market; (2) after the market was open, whether a particular matter had an impact on the book of existing EES business; and (2) whether the matter opens new business opportunities.These efforts, overall, have been moderately successful.

 Over time, we have substantially reduced our expenditures for outside counsel and consultants.
 In the past two years, we have reduced costs by increasing our reliance on coalitions such as: (1) the Alliance for Retail Markets; (2) the Western Power Trading Forum, and (3) the Independent Energy Producers.

-Given the current political environment and the role of CPUC president Lynch and Commissioner Wood, we are proposing a substantial reduction in our level of activity and our presence before the CPUC.
+Given the current political environment and the stance of CPUC president Lynch and Commissioner Wood, we are proposing a substantial reduction in our level of activity and our presence before the CPUC.
 This change in posture is supported the observations that: (1) we will have a reduced likelihood of success in matters affecting our book; and (2) current politics are unlikely to support massive structural changes to the California markets.
+This posture may need to be modified if significant structural issues of the retail market are examined in the Commission’s Investigation or if the legislature directs the CPUC to implement statutes.

 Our recommended posture for 2000 is as follows:

-we will play defense as necessary to protect our book, but will not affirmatively take action in a CPUC proceeding unless our likelihood of success is very high and our contribution to the particular resolution is unique.
+we will play defense as necessary to protect our book or commercial interests.
+Participation will be limited to issues with significant commercial interest, a likelihood of success, and/or our contribution to the particular resolution is unique.

 We will not look to the CPUC as the primary venue for resolving issues.
-Our first effort will be to work with the affected utility to find a commercial resolution to a problem or set of problems.
+Our first effort will be to work with the affected utility and/or other interested parties to find a commercial resolution, including settlement, to a problem or set of problems.

-If we have either a high likelihood of success, or if we can produce a substantial business opportunity at relatively little cost, we will participate at the CPUC to advance our retail agenda.
+If we have either a high likelihood of success, or if we can produce a substantial business opportunity at relatively little cost, we will participate at the CPUC to advance our retail agenda. (don’t know if you need w/ re-write)

-When we participate, we will participate through ARM, WPTF, IEP or other ad hoc coalitions.
+When we participate, we will participate through ARM, WPTF, IEP or other ad hoc coalitions to the greatest extent possible, unless we have a unique position.

 ISO.
 To date in 2000, we have actively participated on a range of matters before the ISO such as congestion management and interconnection policy.
 On these matters, we have been generally supportive of the ISO and ISO staff.
 We will continue to take this posture for the remainder of 2000 and in 2001.
 We expect a high level of activity at both the staff and Board levels.